agile-rails/startup/README.md

 Start browser and go to url http://localhost:3000

-Login with credentials provided in database initialization step.
+Login with credentials provided in database creation step.

 Congratulations.
 If everything went OK you are running startup application.